Ning114/JPA/README.md

-# JPA - Japanese Practice Application
+# Flashcard Application

-## An Application For Basic Hiragana, Katakana, and Japanese Vocabulary
+## An Application For Language & Vocabulary Pratice

 **What will the application do?**

-This application can be used to help the user practice memorizing certain Japanese subjects in hiragana and katakana (kanji not supported currently).
+This application can be used to help the user practice memorizing vocabulary for various subjects

-The application will allow the user to run through pre-made problem sets, or randomly generate a problem set of their own.
+Users can choose to learn pre-made problem decks, or randomly generate a problem set of their own.
 This randomly generated problem set will be of length determined by the user and contain only subjects enabled by the User.

 Subjects include:

+Japanese
 - hiragana
 - katakana (Work in Progress)
 - family vocabulary
 - Telling the time (Work in Progress)

-**Who will use this application?**

-This application is designed for complete beginners who want to learn Japanese Hiragana and Katakana characters, as well as some basic vocabulary.